sumitmalik51/AIW-CAF-Methodology/04-Azure-Sentinel.md

 Microsoft Sentinel is your bird's-eye view across the enterprise alleviating the stress of increasingly sophisticated attacks, increasing volumes of alerts, and long resolution time frames.
 1. **Collect data at cloud scale** across all users, devices, applications, and infrastructure, both on-premises and in multiple clouds.
-1. **Detect previously undetected threats**, and minimize false positives using Microsoft's analytics and unparalleled threat intelligence.
+1. **Detect previously undetected threats** and minimize false positives using Microsoft's analytics and unparalleled threat intelligence.
 1. **Investigate threats with artificial intelligence**, and hunt for suspicious activities at scale, tapping into years of cyber security work at Microsoft.
 1. **Respond to incidents rapidly** with built-in orchestration and automation of common tasks.